Student Handbook: Section 8: Student Code of Conduct & Procedures

 - Hazing.

-- Harassment: any act, whether written or verbal, via online or in person, that abuses, intimidates, or threatens the safety of a member of the Daemen College community.
+- Harassment: any act, whether written or verbal, via online or in person, that abuses, intimidates, or threatens the safety of a member of the Daemen University community.

-- Failure to maintain personal health, whether physical, mental or emotional, in such a way that it threatens the safety and security of the individual or the College community.
+- Failure to maintain personal health, whether physical, mental or emotional, in such a way that it threatens the safety and security of the individual or the University community.

 - Use or possession of firearms, fireworks, or other weapons that could be considered lethal, including those weapons for which the person has a permit.

-- Damage to or misuse of public, private, personal or College property;
+- Damage to, or misuse of, public, private, personal or University property;

-- Property Damage, either to an individual’s or the College’s property.
+- Property Damage, either to an individual’s or the University’s property.

-- Removing approved postings and/or Office of Residence Life notices or bulletin boards.
+- Removing approved postings and/or Office of Housing & Residence Life notices or bulletin boards.

-- Littering, applying graffiti, and/or other behavior which threaten the cleanliness and appearance of the College.
+- Littering, applying graffiti, and/or other behavior which threaten the cleanliness and appearance of the University.

-- Defenestration: throwing objects outside of window or from balcony or roof.
+- Defenestration: throwing objects outside of the window or from a balcony or roof.

-- Violation of policies as described in the Student Handbook, the College Catalog, the Housing Agreement and all other rules governing College facilities, programs and services including, but not limited to the following;
+- Violation of policies as described in the Student Handbook, the University Catalog, the Housing Agreement and all other rules governing University facilities, programs, and services including, but not limited to the following;

-- Violation of Residence Life policies (see Residential Living policies section)
+- Violation of Housing & Residence Life policies (see Residential Living policies section).

-- Purchase, possession, use, consumption, sale or distribution of alcohol, except by consumers of legal age and in compliance with the College’s alcohol policy.
+- Purchase, possession, use, consumption, sale or distribution of alcohol, except by consumers of legal age and in compliance with the University’s alcohol policy.

 - Possession or use of alcohol paraphernalia and/or items or activities that may promote binge, heavy, or episodic drinking, such as, but not limited to, kegs and beer pong balls.